transd-lang/graph/README.md

 * fileName: the name of the image file where the rendered image will be written.
 This file name must end with '.ppm' file extension.

 Note, that `height` and `width` define the number of pixels in the image and therefore how many times the shading function is called during the program run.
 This number is obtained by multiplying `height` on `width`.

+The image is written to a file in PPM format, which can be viewed in many graphic viewers.
+It also can be opened with LibreOffice Draw application.

+The program has a default shading function which can be used for the performance test.
+The default function will generate the graph of the quadratic math function: f(x) = x^2.

 The shading function need not necessarily be a math function with one value per each x-coordinate.
 This can be any routine that sets on each call three bytes in the pixel vector with RGB values from 0 to 255.
 The shading function can, for example, render graphs of several different math functions simultaneously.